Image Credit: SMAK_Photo/Shutterstock.com

 Article updated on 12/02/2020 by Ben Pilkington

-A designer often needs to combine a soft and a hard material in a single item.
+A designer often needs to combine soft and hard materials in a single item.
 For example, an engine mount usually has a rubber cushion attached to a metal base.
 This example also illustrates another common engineering problem - joining together soft and hard items.
-Mechanical stress concentrate at the boundary between hard and soft parts of a composite structure, which leads to failure along the boundary.
+This issue is further complicated by mechanical stresses that can concentrate at the boundary between hard and soft parts of a composite structure, which can increase the risk of failure occurring along the boundary.

-There have been attempts to avoid this boundary by mixing rubbers and plastics, and changing their proportions gradually along one direction of an item, so that it becomes soft at one end and hard at the other.
-However, such an article tends to creep under stress somewhere between the hard and the soft parts, which renders the whole component useless.
-Moreover, the position of this creeping transition zone is very sensitive to temperature, where a slight temperature change could render the whole item either plastic or rubbery.
+Several attempts have been made to avoid this type of boundary issue from occurring between soft and hard materials, some of which include mixing rubbers and plastics or gradually changing their proportions so that it becomes soft at one end and hard at the other.
+However, such an item tends to creep under stress somewhere between the hard and the soft parts, which renders the whole component useless.
+Moreover, the position of this creeping transition zone is very sensitive to temperature, as even a slight temperature change could cause the whole item to become either plastic or rubbery.

 Physical States of Polymers